RMAP file format description

 3. Scroll down and click on the Default apps option.

-4. Under the Default apps section, you will find various categories such as Email, Web browser, and Music player.
+4. In the Default apps section, you will find various categories.
+They include Email, Web browser, and Music player.

-5. Locate the category that matches the file type you want to associate, such as Photos for image files or Video player for video files.
+5. Locate the category that matches the file type you want to associate.
+For example, choose Photos for image files, or Video player for video files.

 6. Click on the current default app listed under the category.
 A list of available apps will appear.

 7. Choose the app you want to set as the default for that file type.
-If the desired app is not listed, click on More apps to see additional options or click on Look for an app in the Microsoft Store to search for apps in the Store.
+If the app you want is not listed, click on More apps to see more options.
+Or, click on Look for an app in the Microsoft Store to search for apps.

 8. After selecting the app, it will become the default choice for opening files of that type.

-If you find the information on this .rmap page useful, please feel free to link to this page.
+If you find the information on this RMAP page useful, please feel free to link to this page.

 DataTypes.net >> RMAP file